prd-khoa-luu/arizona-stay/README.md

   * Cash is easiest: Bring small bills to make splitting simple
 * Sales tax: Expect 8–10% sales tax added at checkout, not shown on price tags or menus
   * <img src="https://github.com/user-attachments/assets/4bc35a74-fe90-406d-9643-eae1e9ca4016" width="25%">
+  * Note: Groceries are often taxed at a lower rate than other goods.
 * Price markup rule of thumb

 | Purchase Type        | Add This % to Price | Example (for $100 purchase)     | Notes                         |